FDio/vpp/docs/usecases/vhost/vhost02.rst

 Creating the Virtual Machine
 ----------------------------

 We will now create the virtual machine.
 We use the "virsh create command".
-For the complete file we use refer to :ref:`xmlexample`.

 It is important to note that in the XML file we specify the socket path that is used to connect to FD.io VPP.